PrestaShop/blockcontactinfos/README.md

 ## About

-This module will allow you to display your e-store\'s contact information in a customizable block.
+This module will allow you to display your e-store's contact information in a customizable block.

 ## Contributing